P0CEA

 7

-Replace and recode the cylinder 10 injector if return flow or balance testing confirms over-delivery.
+Replace and recode the cylinder 10 injector only if testing confirms over-delivery.

 Related powertrain codes